 After emerging from the shade of Cliff Plantation we embarked on the definite coastal path for the first time.
 It was very pleasurable indeed.
 Apart from the unchanging view to our right which was always going to be out to sea the view to our left was an every changing scene of halcyon farming.
 First we fringed fields of various cereal crops including wheat and barley.
 Then we walked past a number of fields of vegetable crops.
 Attention on identifying field crops was interrupted when we came to a World War II concrete pillbox built into the cliff top and looking out to sea.
 Once occupied by artillery men and home guard the occupants were now nesting Swifts.
 Dave took a look in the pillbox and one flew though the watch-post almost clipping his nose.
 "That was the closest I have ever come to a Swift" he said with a startle.
 After his close call with a passing migrant we continued on to South Landing making another short descent from cliff top to seashore.
 Like at Dyke's End the beach was pebbled though there were a few patches of sand showing through too.

-From South Landing, which had a Lifeboat Station and RNLI shop we climbed back up to the cliff top where we came across a memorial seat and crossed metal sculpture in the shape of lifeboat oars which were used before powered lifeboats.
-The seat commemorated "Thaves, Chapman, Hodgson, Gross, Atkinson, Moverley, Coultas".
-Respect to one and all.
+From South Landing, which had a Lifeboat Station and RNLI shop we climbed back up to the cliff top where we came across a seat looking out to sea and a metal sculpture, an eight pointed star which is a celebration of local living heritage of sword dancing.
+The seat mentioned the local families "Thaves, Chapman, Hodgson, Gross, Atkinson, Moverley, Coultas".
 We continued on towards Flamborough Head.
 On headland Way and near Cross Bow Hill crop fields gave way to coastal flower meadows.
 Soon we sighted the lighthouse in the distance.
 Closing in on the head proper we came to High Stacks and immediately stopped in our tracks to the view of sea tacks and sea arches directly below us.
 I was drawn down to the sea so followed a path down to see if I could get intimate with the temporary features.
 One day the arch will collapse to become a stack and one day the stack will collapse to oblivion.
 But I could not get round without taking off boots and socks to wade.
 I satisfied myself with a close up view of the bleached cliffs instead.
 Wonderful it was.
 I stayed long enough not to worry Dave and John that I had not suffered a mishap and climbed back up to them on the cliff top.

 We continued on to Flamborough Head and the lighthouse acting like the beacon of reassurance it indeed is drew us safely to the sanctuary of a seat to take lunch.
 The cafe near the lighthouse was teeming with people, why not on such a perfect day to be out.
 A large group of teenagers on a school outing walked past to complete some outdoor activity, some small cliques all inquisitive of their leaders and anxious to please while other gangs held back hoping in every effort to avoid being seen as enthusiastic.
 To which group would you belong?
 We lingered for about 30 minutes over lunch, just long enough to see the school group head back towards the cafe.
 "Blooming heck, I was going to get us all an ice-cream" John said as they all approached the ice-cream vendor.
 With luck, they did not queue but walked straight on by to their buses.
 John treated us all to the welcome iced confectionery.
 We walked off, ice-cream cones in hand.
 We spent the next thirty minutes leisurely walking along the coast path to North Landing, a sheltered cove with a sand beach and a series of caves.